Early Childhood Education (MA)

 - A baccalaureate degree in early childhood education or a related field, or early childhood education certification.
-Individuals who do not meet these criteria may be interested in our MAT in early childhood eduction.
+Individuals who do not meet these criteria may be interested in our MAT in early childhood education.

 - Cumulative undergraduate GPA of 2.5 or higher.

 - Essay: What motivated you to become an early childhood educator?
 Based on the School of Education's mission statement, the Early Childhood Education program description and candidate learning outcomes, how do you think you participation in this program will help you to accomplish your personal and professional goals?

 Completed application files will be reviewed by the Communication Arts, Reading and Early Childhood Department